Griffinhale/tastebuds_containerized/README.md

 - Frontend: `npm ci` then `npm run lint`, `npm run prettier:check`, `npm run typecheck`.

 ## Security status
-- External search fan-out must be auth-only with per-user quotas; anonymous callers get internal results only.
-Persist external hits only after user interaction; keep previews in a short-TTL cache with payload caps.
+- External search fan-out is auth-only with per-user quotas and preview-only persistence; cached payload/metadata are size-capped and GC’d.
+Full ingest requires user interaction.
-- `/api/public/menus/{slug}` returns `owner_id`; switch to a public-only DTO.
+- Public menus use a safe DTO with no `owner_id`.
-- `/health` and `/api/health` expose connector names/errors without auth; restrict or protect with auth/IP allowlists.
+- `/health` and `/api/health` return only `{status}` for anonymous callers; telemetry is returned to authenticated or allowlisted hosts defined via `HEALTH_ALLOWLIST`.
-- Full list of risks and fixes: `docs/security.md`.
+- Full list of remaining risks and fixes: `docs/security.md`.

 ## Troubleshooting
 - Database not ready: `docker compose ps` should show `db` healthy; retry `./scripts/dev.sh migrate`.